conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 generation and management into development workflows.
 By doing so, companies can swiftly identify and address security risks associated with their software dependencies.

-For C and C++ projects, Conan can help generate SBOMs such as CycloneDX 1.4.
+For C and C++ projects, Conan can help generate SBOMs that follow standards such as CycloneDX 1.4.
 Based on user feedback, other built-in formats will be prioritized.
 Please let us know about this or any other questions at our [GitHub webpage](https://github.com/conan-io/conan/issues).